samsch/samuelscheiderich.com/source/_posts/2018-03-04-using-the-web-audio-api.md

 What I found is the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
 I'm going to show how to play basic sounds, and lay the groundwork for building more advanced sound generators.

+> All examples can be directly pasted into [jsfiddle](https://jsfiddle.net/) and run.
+The first couple are just JavaScript, but the others use a short bit of HTML.
+I'm running these in Firefox, but Chrome and Edge should also work fine.
+Webkit-based browsers may not work, and IE has no support.

 The WebAudio API is built around a "node" system.
 It somewhat parallels how you would connect sound modules or effects pedals together in real life.

 The base object you need to work with is the [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext), created with `new AudioContext()` (or `new webkitAudioContext()` for Webkit-based browsers).
 This context object has factory methods to create the other nodes you use.